Eritrea accused of starting offensive on Ethiopia’s Tigray

 The Eritreans are fighting alongside Ethiopian federal forces, including commando units, as well as allied militia, said Getachew Reda.

 “Eritrea is deploying its entire army as well as reservists.
-Our forces are heroically defending their positions,” he said on Twitter.
+Our forces are heroically defending their positions,” he tweeted.

+A humanitarian worker in the northern Ethiopian town of Adigrat told The Associated Press that Eritrean forces were shelling the surrounding areas.

 It was not immediately possible to obtain a comment from authorities in Ethiopia or Eritrea, which lies north of Tigray.